istio-ecosystem/sail-operator/docs/README.md

     ```bash
     kubectl label namespace bookinfo istio.io/rev=default-v1-21-2 --overwrite
     ```
-The injected version by the control plane will not change immediately.
-It will only be changed after the pods are restarted, this will trigger the sidecar injection with the new version.
+The existing workload sidecars will continue to run and will remain connected to the old control plane instance.
+They will not be replaced with a new version until the pods are deleted and recreated.

 13. Delete all the pods in the `bookinfo` namespace